Quantifying Membership Privacy via Information Leakage: Conclusions

 \section{Conclusions}

-In this paper, we proposed an approach based on information leakage for quantifying membership privacy.
+In this paper, we have proposed an approach based on information leakage for quantifying membership privacy.
 Particularly, we showed that the pointwise conditional maximal leakage, a conditional form of maximal leakage, can be used to measure the information leaking about individual data entries in a dataset.
 We applied our privacy analysis to PATE and derived novel privacy guarantees for this privacy-preserving classification framework in the form of upper bounds on its entrywise information leakage when the injected noise has Laplace distribution.
 We also showed that the privacy-accuracy synergy of PATE can be explained by studying the entrywise information leakage of the framework while it was only intuitively justified through the lens of differential privacy.

-As our work has taken a step towards gaining a deeper understanding of some underlying privacy principles, our results can be used in the design of machine learning algorithms that preserve both privacy and utility.
-For example, we envision that based on the precise characterization of the leakage presented in our work one can employ data-dependent perturbation, i.e., noise that scales based on the privacy cost entailed by each query.
-This reduces the overall amount of noise, which, in turn, will improve the utility of the system.
+As our work has taken a step towards gaining a deeper understanding of some underlying privacy principles in the PATE framework, our results can be used in the design of machine learning algorithms that preserve both privacy and utility.
+For example, we can consider a situation in which we have a fixed privacy budget per query.
+Then, using the data-dependent bound of Proposition~\ref{prop:data_dependent}, one can adjust the noise parameter $\gamma$ in order to achieve the budget for each query.
+We except that this will improve the utility of the system since, for example, less noise will be required when there is a strong consensus over the label of a query.
 Another potential application is in privacy thresholding schemes where queries which are expensive in terms of privacy will not be answered at all.
 Once again this method will improve both the privacy and the utility of the system since the expensive queries are precisely those which were not labelled with certainty by the teachers.